TosbackCgusBridge-Bot/CGUs-versions/Comhaltasarchive/Terms of Service.md

 Terms &.
 Conditions

 This Statement on "Ethics, Terms &.
-Conditions" must be read and accepted by all patrons of the Comhaltas Archive before a research account will be created.
+Conditions" must be read and accepted by all visitors of the Comhaltas Archive.
 For a more general description of the Comhaltas Archive, refer to the page About the Comhaltas Archive.

 *   Ethics Statement
 *   Ethical and Permitted Usage of Recordings
 *   Notice and Takedown policy
-*   Terms of Use for User-contributed Content
 *   Copyright
 *   Acceptable Use Policy
 *   Privacy and Web Log Files